 What do modern biotechnology and especially gene editing via CRISPR/Cas9 and similar technologies mean for the bio-based economy?
 What do these new concepts mean in terms of technology, politics and public perception?

-These are some of the questions that this Nova Session will answer.
-Taking place in the Cologne/Bonn Airport on 6th March 2018, CHASSY coordinator Dr John Morrissey will present a talk entitled ‘Technological Advances and Potential Applications for Genome Editing Yeasts for Industrial Biotechnology‘.
-This is a unique opportunity to learn from, meet, and establish collaborations with some of the leading minds using genetics for industrial biotechnology and the biobased economy.
-To keep yourself at the forefront of scientific developments relevant to industry, register on the event wepage.
+These are some of the questions that this Nova Session answered.
+On 6th March 2018, CHASSY coordinator Dr John Morrissey presented a talk entitled ‘Technological Advances and Potential Applications for Genome Editing Yeasts for Industrial Biotechnology‘.
+This was a unique opportunity to learn from, meet, and establish collaborations with some of the leading minds using genetics for industrial biotechnology and the biobased economy.
+To stay informed of future Nova Sessions, follow Nova on Twitter, or sign up to their Biobased newsletter.

 CHASSY PI, Jens Nielsen, was awarded the prestigious ‘Energy Frontiers Award’ by the Italian oil company, ENI.
 He was presented with the award in a ceremony attended by the Italian president.
 The ENI award is known as the ‘Nobel Prize for Energy’ by the scientific community.
 Professor Nielsen was given the award in recognition of his work on producing hydrocarbons in yeast.
 Read the full press release here.

 Two CHASSY PIs, Jens Nielsen and Eckhard Boles were invited to present their work in a session entitled ‘New Biotechnologies’ at the 28th International Conference on Yeast Genetics and Microbial Biology in Prague, Czech Republic.
 Prof. Nielsen’s talk focussed on metabolic engineering of yeast using systems biology, and Prof. Boles’ talk looked at artificial and re-engineered enzyme complexes for biotechnology.